-R5.
+R6.
 Priority Enrollment

-An applicant who meets all of the eligibility requirements listed in Chapter 1, Section 1.2 R3, and who is homeless, a victim of a severe form of trafficking in persons, or a veteran of the armed forces of the United States or an eligible spouse of a veteran (as specified in Exhibit 1-2, Factors for Priority Enrollment), will receive priority in enrollment at Job Corps centers.
-Those applicants who qualify for priority enrollment will be offered the opportunity to enroll in the program before all other applicants.
+An applicant who meets all of the eligibility requirements listed in Chapter 1, Section 1.2 R3, and who is a veteran of the armed forces of the United States or an eligible spouse of a veteran (as specified in Exhibit 1-2, Factors for Priority Enrollment), will receive priority in enrollment at Job Corps centers.
+Those applicants who qualify for priority enrollment who meet eligibility requirements listed in Chapter 1, Section 1.2 R3 will be offered the immediate opportunity to enroll in the program at a center where the applicant's desired trade is available.